THE HOUSE ON CARROLL STREET

 And then, would you believe it, whilst in the old lady's garden, she conveniently overhears a sinister conversation in the next house, involving none other than Salwen!

-It's an absurd coincidence, which is the first sign that this story is going to have problems, such as Emily often eavesdropping some something significant at just the right moment, or important information being written on the dust jacket of a book for no good reason other than for her to pick it up.
+It's an absurd coincidence, which is the first sign that this story is going to have problems, and sure enough there are instances such as Emily conveniently eavesdropping something significant at just the right moment, or important information being written on the dust jacket of a book for no good reason other than for her to pick it up.

 Naturally Joe gets involved in helping Emily investigate what's going on, and in saving her life on several occasions, and in sleeping with her when she's in a state of shock after her apartment is bombed.

 Anyhow it turns out that Salwen is helping Nazi scientists into the country in order to help the US fight the Cold War.
-This is an interesting moral issue which this film is not at all interested in pursuing.
+Whether to use people who may be war criminals to fight the evil of Communism is an interesting moral issue which this film is does not pursue for one moment. .

-There's a lot of action/suspense scenes clunkily staged and scored which prove that Yates is no Hitchcock or de Palma.
+There's a lot of action-cum-suspense scenes clunkily staged and scored which show that Yates is no Hitchcock or de Palma.

 Jessica Tandy is totally wasted playing an irrelevant character.